-This ground-breaking test predicts how your four key female hormones fluctuate over your entire menstrual cycle rather than just a single day.
-Combining artificial intelligence with laboratory blood analysis, you’ll gain unparalleled scientific insight into your personal fluctuations along with an action plan to improve your hormone health from leading endocrinology expert, Dr Nicky Keay.
+Our ground-breaking female hormone test predicts how your four key female hormones fluctuate over your entire menstrual cycle rather than just a single day.
+Using the latest techniques in artificial intelligence, we combine blood analysis with medical expertise and mathematical modelling, to give you unparalleled scientific insight into your personal hormone health, with support and advice from Forth’s Chief Medical Officer and leading endocrinology expert, Dr Nicky Keay.

 Every woman can expect to experience up to 480 unique monthly fluctuations in their female hormones over a menstrual cycle.